Yeah, I was just looking at the, I know it's time to start.

 She said, you know, I love that monologue you did, but then I thought, where are the Republicans that are going to engage in this kind of payback?

-Carol, the the simple answer is by the time we get to that point, those are the only kind of Republicans that have a chance of getting elected.
+Carol, the simple answer is by the time we get to that point, those are the only kind of Republicans that have a chance of getting elected.

 That is how bad it is going to get.

-The only Republicans are going to have a chance of getting elected or re-elected are those that are outraged over what has been done to their country.
+The only Republicans are going to have a chance at getting elected or re-elected are those that are outraged over what has been done to their country and not only want to fix it, but they want to name names.

 They want people to know exactly who it was that destroyed the capitalist system for their own personal political gain.

-Henrietta, whatever, I forget her last name, and Fort Myers.
+Now, Mr. Snerdley says, it is poor Henrietta, Henrietta, whatever, I forget her last name, and Fort Myers.

-The Obama people supposedly going to send her over to the housing authority, where there's a two-year wait.
+The Obama people supposedly going to send her over to the Housing Authority, where there's a two-year wait.

 You hear this?